DeveloperDunne/Space-Quiz/README.md

 - I am unsure as to why however since switching form CodeAnywhere to VS code it seem that it show 2 contributors on GitHub rather than one, this is even though it is just myself working on the project.

+- There was a warnng on JShint regarding functions in loops, I discussed this with my mentor and other students who advised that this wasnt an issue.

  <br>

 ## 7. Deployment: